mariaaoprea/Diffusion-Models-for-floor-plan-drafting/README.md

   <p align="right">(<a href="#top">back to top</a>)</p>

 ## ❓ Why?
 Stable diffusion has shown great potential for generating realistic images.
-However, as it is not specialized for certain domains, SD is not capable of generating architectural floor plans.
+However, SD cannot generate coherent architectural floor plans because it is not specialized for certain domains.
 This project focused on fine-tuning SD-v1.5 with LoRA to obtain a specialized tool that lets users generate architectural floor plans that follow specific constraints.
 <br/>
 <p align="right">(<a href="#top">back to top</a>)</p>

 ## ✴️ Model <a name="model"></a>
-The weights for the LoRA module with the best performance (L1 loss, 250 epochs, rank 4) can be downloaded from: https://huggingface.co/maria26/Floor_Plan_LoRA <br/> and then loaded on top of SD-v1.5: https://huggingface.co/runwayml/stable-diffusion-v1-5<br/>
+The weights for the LoRA module with the best performance <br/> (L1 loss, 250 epochs, rank 4) can be downloaded from: https://huggingface.co/maria26/Floor_Plan_LoRA <br/> and then loaded on top of SD-v1.5: https://huggingface.co/runwayml/stable-diffusion-v1-5<br/>
 <p align="right">(<a href="#top">back to top</a>)</p>

 ## ✨ Features
-Training: You can train your own LoRA on another labeled dataset of floor plans <br/>
+**Training:** You can train your own LoRA on another labeled dataset of floor plans <br/>
-Experiment: You can train a LoRA module on the provided dataset and try out different hyperparameters <br/>
+**Experiment:** You can train a LoRA module on the provided dataset and try out different hyperparameters <br/>
-User Interface: You can interact with your Model with one of the 2 UIs.
+**User Interface:** You can interact with your Model with one of the 2 UIs.
 One lets you input any prompt in text form, the other one has fixed, selectable options to customize your floor plan
 <br/>
 <p align="right">(<a href="#top">back to top</a>)</p>

 ## 💻 Usage
-To use the code, you first have to install the requiered libraries from the requirements.txt.
+To use the code, you first have to install the required libraries from the requirements.txt.
  ```
   pip install -r requirements.txt
   ```